jmitroi/ML1010_GROUP_PROJECT/README.md

 fastText:
 https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki-news-300d-1M.vec.zip
 GloVe:
 kaggle datasets download -d rdizzl3/glove6b50d
+If reviwer want to run train models using the codes from codes/, you will need to create this folder and download these pretrained vectors to you computer yourself.
+They are too big for github.

 5. data/